g2nb/docs/docs/programmatic.md

 While the g2nb Workspace comes with many popular bioinformatic and machine learning packages already installed, it also provides the ability to customize your workspace by installing new libraries.
 Behind the scenes, each kernel in the Workspace is encapsulated in a conda environment.
-To install a new library, simply activate the appropriate environment and then install the package through either the PIP or conda package managers.

 #### Installing Through PIP